Trousez/4-BIT-ALU/docs/The_Adder.md

 Depicted above (Taken from The Global Science Network) is the diagram showcasing the modularity of the system.
 Each block is a individual breadboard.
 Eventually all the breadboards will be interconnected (or easily swapped to change the overall architecture/functionality of the ALU.

+The next section details the Tw's Complement Generator building process and assembly.
 *   ➡️ **[The Two's Complement Generator](../docs/Twos_Complement_Generator.md):**
 ---